Zerg00s/FlowPowerAppsMigrator/README.md

 - Extract the ZIP package.
 - Run the PowerShell script to install [PnP PowerShell](https://github.com/SharePoint/PnP-PowerShell):
   `Install-Module SharePointPnPPowerShellOnline`
 - Make sure that SharePoint lists and libraries exist in the target environment.
+You can use [Move-Lists](https://github.com/Zerg00s/Move-Lists) for this purpose.

 # Convert flows and apps